Jono Jenkins

 Jono Jenkins (born 26 May 1986 in Sydney, Australia) is a rugby union footballer.
 He plays for the RC Narbonne in Pro D2 having previously represented the Waratahs.
 His regular playing position is openside flanker.
 Jenkins was educated at Saint Ignatius' College, Riverview in Sydney.

 He made his senior debut for the Force during the 2010 Super 14 season against the Reds.

+He has a brother Ed Jenkins who also plays rugby and was the captain of the Australia national rugby sevens team.